-In evaluating credits earned at a non-regionally accredited institution of higher learning, Southeastern considers the transfer acceptance practices of a major university or state educational agency within the state
+In evaluating credits earned at a non-regionally accredited institution of higher learning, Southeastern considers the transfer acceptance practices of a major university or state educational agency within the state where the institution is located.
+Transfer Credit Practices of Designated Educational Institutions (American Association of Collegiate Registrars and Admissions Officers) is used as a guide for this purpose.

-• COMMUNITY OR JUNIOR COLLEGE TRANSFER CREDITS
+COMMUNITY OR JUNIOR COLLEGE TRANSFER CREDITS

-All academic hours earned at a junior college will be posted on the Southeastern transcript upon the student's transfer.
-However, the maximum number of hours transferable from a junior college for degree credit is sixty-eight.
+All academic hours earned at a community or junior college will be posted on the Southeastern transcript upon the student's transfer.
+However, the maximum number of hours transferable from a community or junior college for degree credit is sixty-eight.
 No credit earned at a junior college may be used for credit at the 300 or 400 course level.